Home Donate New Search Gallery Reviews How-To Books Links Workshops About Contact

 B&H Photo - Video - Pro Audio

-I personally suggest Adorama, Amazon, Ritz, B&H, Calumet and J&R. I can't vouch for ads below.
+I use these stores and ScanCafe.
+I can't vouch for ads below.

 This could be the only lens you every need, and for $75 used you can't go wrong, although you have a huge choice of new and used FX lenses for Nikon SLRs at every price.

 Advantages of this 35-105mm are fast speed, almost a stop faster than most zooms at 105mm, handy zoom range, and better build quality and ergonomics than most newer zooms.
+It zooms longer (105mm) than almost anything else its size, and is smaller than anything else comparable.

 Focus is entirely internal; the lens and filter ring don't move at all as focused.

-The only disadvantage is no macro range; at the 35mm end, the 2.8'/0.85m close focus distance may make you have to step back now and then.
+The only disadvantage is limited close-focus range.
+At the 35mm end, the 2.8'/0.85m close focus distance is difficult for self-portaits.
 At 105mm, this is a very good close-focus range, the same 2.8'/0.85m.

 Compatibility intro top

-This is an FX lens, and works especially well with on FX, 35mm and DX Nikons like the D7000, D700, D3X, D300s and F6.
+This is an FX lens, and works especially well with on FX, 35mm and DX Nikons like the D4, D800, D800E, D7000, D700, D3X, D300s and F6.
 It works fantastically on manual-focus cameras like the F2AS, F3, FE and FA, since it has real manual-focus and aperture rings that work exactly as they should.

 The 35-105mm f/3.5-4.5 AF-D works great with almost every film and digital Nikon camera made since 1977.
 If you have a coupling prong added to the diaphragm ring, it's perfect with every Nikon back to the original Nikon F of 1959.